There are now 3 possible online modes for units:

-- Level 1 core unit in the Conservation Biology; Zoology; Botany; Agricultural Science; Environmental Science; Agricultural Science and Technology; Wildlife Conservation; Integrated Earth and Marine Sciences; Environmental Science and Management; Marine Science; Marine Biology; Marine and Coastal Processes; Agribusiness and Agricultural Science major sequences
+- Level 1 core unit in the Conservation Biology; Zoology; Botany; Agricultural Science; Environmental Science; Agricultural Science and Technology; Wildlife Conservation; Integrated Earth and Marine Sciences; Environmental Science and Management; Marine Science; Marine Biology; Marine and Coastal Processes; Agribusiness and Agricultural Science; Environmental Science and Ecology; Biodiversity and Evolution; Plant Biology major sequences

 - Level 1 elective

 - This unit explores diversity of form and function of animals, plants and fungi, in marine, freshwater and terrestrial habitats.
 It considers their origins, taxonomic relationships, structural, physiological and behavioural adaptations, their lifestyles, reproductive modes and life history strategies.
 There is an emphasis on how these characteristics allow living organisms to exploit a wide range of environmental conditions, and on the impact of changes in those conditions, through either natural occurrences or anthropogenic effects.
 It provides the basic knowledge required for field-based biology such as ecology, eco-physiology or environmental management.
 The unit provides a comprehensive introduction to organismal biology and demonstrates the process of biological enquiry via engaging students in a project.